Limit behavior of the invariant measure for Langevin dynamics: Introduction

-Replacing the classic linear growth condition for $F$ by $\eqref{H}$ and using similar reasoning as in the proof of Theorem 2.2, p.~104 in \cite{Friedman}, one can deduce the existence and uniqueness of the unique strong solution of \eqref{over}.
-We denote by $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\geq 0},\mathbb{P})$ the filtered probability space where $\eqref{over}$ is defined and by $\mathbb{E}$ the expectation with respect to $\mathbb{P}$.
+Hypotheses~\eqref{H} and~\eqref{eq:lipt} imply the monotone condition~(3.14) given in Theorem~3.5, p.~58 in~\cite{Mao2008}, and hence the existence and uniqueness of the unique strong solution of~\eqref{over}.
+Along this manuscript, let $(\Omega,\mathcal{F},\mathbb{P})$ be a complete probability space where~$\eqref{over}$ is defined and denote by $\mathbb{E}$ the expectation with respect to $\mathbb{P}$.